ScreenAgent for Windows

 -

-Follow the below steps in given order to generate an access key for ScreenAgent.
 You can use the same access key for installing ScreenAgent on all agents' computers in your tenant.

 The access key receives all of the permissions of the CXone user who generates it.
 If this user is an administrator, then anyone with the access key would have administrator privileges.
 So for security reasons, first create a CXone user and role for ScreenAgent, and then generate the key with the ScreenAgent user.